lukkeutgens/Industrie4.0-Cluster/07-keycloak/docs/09-create-realm.md

 ---

-## 1. Create a new Realm
+## 1. Creating a New Realm
-When you first login, you will be in the `master` Realm.
-When you click on that name there is the option to make a new one, so let's do this.
+After logging in, you will start in the `master` realm.
+To create a new realm:
-- **Resource file** : To import an earlier made Realm, not needed in our case
-- **Realm name** : The name for our new Realm.
-In my case this will be `iotcluster`
+1. Click the realm name in the top-left corner.
+2. Select **Create Realm**.

+You will see the following options:

+- **Resource file**: Optional.
+Used to import a previously exported realm configuration.
+Leave empty for manual setup.
+- **Realm name**: Set to `iotcluster`
-- **Enabled** : Needs to `On` off course.
+- **Enabled**: Toggle to `On`
-Click on `Create`
+Click **Create** to proceed.

 ---

-## 2. Edit Realm Settings
+## 2. Realm Settings Configuration
-After creating the Realm we can further edit the settings to make it more complete.
+Once the realm is created, configure its settings to match the cluster architecture and security requirements.

 | Setting               | Description              |
 | :---                  | :---                     |